Board of Directors

 Jason Repak grew up on the Grand Strand working in his family’s businesses in the construction and automotive industries while studying Finance and Accounting at Coastal Carolina University.
 Upon graduation, he went on to begin his career in corporate finance and strategic management with Rolls-Royce where he worked in a variety of roles culminating as the Interim Finance Manager for a $14 million operating budget and the Senior Analyst on a $175 million facility construction project.
 Before departing Rolls-Royce, Jason obtained his MBA from the University of Richmond with a focus on Finance and Investments.
 Upon Graduation, he and his high school sweetheart, Brandy, decided to move their family back to Myrtle Beach to assume leadership in his family’s companies.
 After launching a finance company and improving operations at Hudson Auto, Jason became the President of Hudson Builders where he has grown the company to new heights on a reputation of quality and homeowner satisfaction.
 In addition to his businesses and spending time with his family, Jason is very active in the community and has a heart for service and the success of others.
 He serves as a Board Member of the Coastal Carolina Wall Fellows Board of Advisors, Wall College of Business Finance and Economics Advisory Board, the Horry Georgetown Homebuilder’s Association, Cypress River Plantation’s Architectural Review Board, has previously served as a church Deacon and was previously a mentor in the Big Brothers Big Sister organization.
 Jason was the Inaugural Young Alumnus of the Year for Coastal Carolina University, was named a top 30 under 30 Alumnus of the University of Richmond MBA, holds a South Carolina Realtor’s License and holds a private pilot’s license.

-David Martin is a builder for Bill Clark Homes.
+David Martin is a builder.
 He has been in the building industry for over 25 years.
 He is an active member of the HGHBA serving on the Board of Directors for several years, as the Education Committee Chairman, and on the Clay and Golf Committees.

 I have been in the Horry Georgetown Market since April of 1993.
 I have been with 84 Lumber Company in Myrtle Beach for 10 years as the Market Manager.
 I have been active in the HBA serving on various committees, serving as a board member, and serving as an officer for the state board.
 Live in Conway with wife Jan and son Tyler.
 Very excited to see the growth in the industry for our area.